mdittmer/status-notify/README.md

 # Status Notify

-Tiny cross-platform desktop notification scripts.
+Tiny cross-platform desktop notification scripts implemented in TypeScript (targeting Node/NPM) and Bash.

 ## Example use case

 Suppose there are long-running tasks on `remote` machine, and you want to be notified when the complete on `local` desktop.

-The following will work with UNIX-like `remote` and `local` machines using `bash`, and needs to be adapted on other platforms.
+The following will work with UNIX-like `remote` and `local` machines using a `bash` shell, and needs to be adapted on other platforms.

 1. Check out this project on both machines;
 1. Build the TypeScript part of the project on `local`: `npm install && node_modules/.bin/tsc`;